 Turn accessibility up to 11 with these tips for bolder text, fewer animations, type to Siri, and more

-Most iPhone users never venture into the Accessibility section of the Settings app.
+Most iPhone and iPad users never venture into the Accessibility section of the Settings app.
 This is a pity, because although the options within are, broadly speaking, designed for users with specific assistive needs, many have the potential to benefit far more people.

 Many iPhone users will be familiar with Reachability – a quick double tap of the Home button and the screen slides down, enabling you to get at hard-to-reach icons and buttons when using your device one-handed.